If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 - Click Transfer

-This is a quick and free way to share video files up to 2 GB.
+This is a quick way to share video files with a free storage space of 2 GB.
 But there are a couple of downsides.

 First, people will need to download your video content before they can watch it.
 And second, download links time out after seven days, which can cause frustrating delays during the video collaboration process.